Swizards/QuickBox/README.md

 ---

 ### Check out the [Quick Box Wiki](https://github.com/JMSDOnline/quick-box/wiki) for some reference material to common issues as well as Tips and Tricks __before__ you install... make sure it's the right fit for you.
 If you have an error of your own and need help, please open an issue.

+####Status Update - Wiki will be integrated (potentially) into the Swizards KB.
+Additionally, we can create an assets/wiki public repo here on GitHub in regards to the script/UI and it's use.

 ---